garritfra/qbe-rs/README.md

-# QBE bindings for Rust
+# QBE IR for Rust

+This crate seeks to provide a Rust-y representation of QBE IR.

 https://c9x.me/compile/